-Child protection system in England Serious case reviews
+Child protection in England Serious case reviews

 A serious case review (SCR) takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
-It looks at lessons than can help prevent similar incidents from happening in the future.
+It looks at lessons that can help prevent similar incidents from happening in the future.

 Other parts of the UK have their own systems in place to learn from cases.
 In Wales they are called child practice reviews; in Northern Ireland, case management reviews and in Scotland, significant case reviews.